phomemes/phomemes.github.io/leaderboards/README.md

          - `inauthentic` - Binary for whether the account is a legitimate or authentic actor or not
          - `campaign` - Campaign ID
    - Challenge 2 submission details:
       - Each folder in the challenge data corresponds to a particular account ID, and each image in the account has a unique ID as well.
-E.g., account ID `625c7c5d97cc393d3e09e84c54b027cc-53173` has image `0002.jpg`, and this image should have the image id `625c7c5d97cc393d3e09e84c54b027cc-53173/0002.jpg`.
+E.g., account ID `0ebfaca2f71c9edf248dbd5950827358` has image `0ebfaca2f71c9edf248dbd5950827358-65d8174e3cebf675eba01ea198562688.jpg`.
       - For each image ID, generate two sets of labels:
           - The first set of labels contain `is_screenshot_label`, or whether the image contains a screenshot (`0 = no screenshot`, `1 = contains a screenshot`) and the associated confidence score `is_screenshot_score`, or`0.0-1.0`, generally describing something like the confidence that this image is a screenshot.
           - The second set of labels consist of scores for each image and its source platform: `discord_score,fb_score,fb-mobile_score,twitter_score,whatsapp_score`, where each field should be `0.0-1.0`, with higher values indicating more certainty that the image is from that platform.